JuliaLang/PackageCompiler.jl/docs/src/devdocs/intro.md

 This part of the documentation contains a set of tutorials aimed to teach how PackageCompilerX works internally.
-This is done by going through some examples of manually creating sysimages and apps mostly from the command line.
+This is done by going through some examples of manually creating sysimages and apps, mostly from the command line.
 By knowing the internals of PackageCompilerX you can more easily figure out root causes of problems and help others.
 The inner functionality of PackageCompilerX is actually quite simple.
 There are a few julia commands and compiler invocations